 Nothing is more annoying than a garage that collects sawdust.
-Thankfully, some circular saws have a built-in dust collector, making it easy and convenient to clean up after slicing and cutting your wood.
+Thankfully, some circular saws have a built-in dust collector, making it easy to clean up after slicing and cutting your wood.
 In today’s article, we’re taking a look at some of the best circular saws with a dust collector built-in.

 Best Circular Saws W/ Dust Collector